 Guide to Studying History

-By Dr John Strachan, lecturer at Lancaster University, specialising in modern French history and the histories of race and empire
+By Dr Strachan, lecturer at Lancaster University, specialising in modern French history and the histories of race and empire

 informs our present, and future.

 On a basic level history is the study of what happened in the past.

 - Historians use evidence to try to understand why people believed what they believed and why they did what they did.